Syspixie/LayoutMesh/README.md

 * Capture and display of CBUS traffic in real time, including data translation.
 The CBUS display is a separate window, allowing it to be positioned and accessed independent of the main application.
 * A 'synchronise' display handles hardware or data changes by comparing the hardware and data configuration of nodes, and, if they don't match, allowing the user to choose synchronisation options such as making the hardware match the data, or vice versa.
 * Data and hardware configuration information is backed up before any changes are made, and can be restored easily if required.
 * No module-specific code in the main application.
-Node configuration may be provided for those modules that don't have a self-configuration mechanism, using separately installable 'plug-in' files.
+Events and actions are defined by node-specific data files, which can include JavaScript code.
+Node configuration may be provided for those modules that don't have a self-configuration mechanism, using separate 'plug-in' C# assembly files.
 * Simple installation from a .zip file.
 No hidden directories or files.
-* All code and documentation will be made available on GitHub under an open MIT license.
+* All code and documentation will be made available on GitHub under the open MIT license.

 ### Target Systems
-The application is written in C# for Windows systems, based on .NET Desktop 8.0.
+The application is written in C# for Windows systems, based on .NET Desktop Runtime 8.0.

 ## Installation
 The application does not have its own installer.
 The installation process is simply to download a zip file, and extract its contents to a suitable directory.
 Shortcuts to the program may be created on the desktop, the taskbar, or anywhere else that makes sense.